Shuklaaa/Weather-App/README.md

 # Weather-App
-This is an online Weather App bulit using openweathermap.org
+This is an online Weather App built using openweathermap.org